Preview

 Timeline

 Provide a timeline of key project milestones and deadlines.
-Projects for the Spring 2026 grant cycle must take place between April and September 2026, with deliverables submitted 60 days after completion of the project.
+Projects for the Fall 2026 grant cycle must take place between October 2026 and March 2027, with deliverables submitted 60 days after completion of the project.
+(50-100 words)

 Monitoring

-Please list the qualitative and quantitative metrics you plan to gather to assess the impact of your project.
+Please list the qualitative and quantitative metrics you plan to gather to measure the success of your project.
 Please include metrics that are realistic given the project scope and timeline.
+(50-100 words)

 How much funding are you requesting (in US dollars)?